na-g/mozilla-central-build/README.md

 ## Customizing your configuration

-You can add a .mozbuild, and mercurial configuration to your SRC_MOUNT if you want to customize the build.
+You can add a .mozbuild, and mercurial configuration to your SRC_MOUNT if you want to customize the build. ccache is installed, and can be turned on in the .mozbuild file.